CL-17656/CS520_Front/documentations/Contributions.md

 ---

 Every team member played a vital role in completing this project, and their combined efforts made it a success!
+We are very